OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`NP-Complete`.

    reference
+      :to-term: pointer :label: similar to
+      :to-term: bad reference :label: if not initialized

       A value that enables a program to directly access some particular :term:`data item`.
       An example might be a byte position within a file where the